haskell-servant/servant/doc/index.rst

 - write servers (this part of **servant** can be considered a web framework),
 - obtain client functions (in haskell),
-- generate client functions for other programming languages and
+- generate client functions for other programming languages,
-- generate documentation for your web applications.
+- generate documentation for your web applications
+- and more...

 All in a type-safe manner.